Saturn C-3: Direct Ascent

-During various Nova's proposal, a Modular Nova concept made up of clustering the first stage of C-3 were proposed.
+In various Nova proposals, a Modular Nova concept made by clustering multiples of the first stage of C-3 was proposed.

 Earth orbit rendezvous

 The Marshall Space Flight Center in Huntsville, Alabama developed an Earth orbit rendezvous proposal (EOR) for the Apollo program in 1960–1961.
 The proposal used a series of small rockets half the size of a Saturn V to launch different components of a spacecraft headed to the Moon.
 These components would be assembled in orbit around the Earth, then sent to the Moon via trans-lunar injection.
 In order to test and validate the feasibility of the EOR approach for the Apollo program, Project Gemini was founded with this objective: "To effect rendezvous and docking with another vehicle (Agena target vehicle), and to maneuver the combined spacecraft using the propulsion system of the target vehicle".

-The Saturn C-3 was the primary launch vehicle for Earth orbit rendezvous.
-The booster consisted of a first stage containing two Saturn V F-1 engines, a second stage containing four powerful J-2 engines, and the S-IV stage from a Saturn I booster.
+The Saturn C-3 would have been the primary launch vehicle for Earth orbit rendezvous.
+The booster consisted of a S-IB-2 first stage containing two Saturn V F-1 engines, a S-II-C3 second stage containing four powerful J-2 engines, and the S-IV stage from a Saturn I booster.
 Only the S-IV stage of the Saturn C-3 was developed and flown, but all of the specified engines were used on the Saturn V rocket which took men to the Moon.